 This course attends to design fundamentals as applied to the two-dimensional picture plane.
 It introduces students to the basic visual elements of design: point and line, shape and form, texture, value, colour, and space.
 With hands-on activities and assignments, a distinctive sense of aesthetics and an eye for strong design is developed.
 Beyond the basics, advanced methodologies and strategies of design are also brought into focus using specific exercises, brainstorming, and a variety of techniques.
 Students' developmental and manual skills to cope with design problems and to establish visual values for structuring and articulating two-dimensional spatial compositions in different media.
 The concepts and laws taught in the latter part of this course pertain to gestalt groupings, depth, and perception which are learned through lectures and demonstrations.
-Students are made capable of confronting their responsibilities (and idiosyncrasies) in designing and develop a greater familiarity with the subject matter.
+Students are made capable of confronting their responsibilities (and idiosyncrasies) in designing and developing greater familiarity with the subject matter.
+Appropriate texts support criticality in the application of solution-based design.